 Students must follow the appeal process outlined below.

 • The Director of Financial Aid will review all SAP appeals using a SAP Matrix.
 The SAP Matrix score will determine if further review is warranted by the SAP Appeal Committee.
 The SAP Matrix guideline includes the following factors in determining whether a student should be re-instated: the student’s prior record, the student’s GPA, the student’s reason for lack of progress and the documentation provided.
 Terms of the appeal could include a limit on the number of hours that a re-instated student may use for Financial Aid Hours of Enrollment.
 Other conditions of re-instatement may be imposed at the discretion of the Financial Aid Director.
 Cloud County Community College will notify students of the results of the SAP review.

-- If an appeal is not granted, or if the appeal is not submitted, students must meet the minimum SAP standards.
+• If an appeal is not granted, or if the appeal is not submitted, students must meet the minimum SAP standards.
 Students who meet this requirement will have their financial aid reinstated upon written request.
-Students, who have “incomplete” for a grade and are placed on suspension due to this “I”, will remain on suspension until the “incomplete” is changed to a passing grade.
+Students, who have “incomplete” for a grade and are placed on denial due to this “I”, will remain on suspension until the “incomplete” is changed to a passing grade.
 Therefore, if a student does not complete the class before final enrollment for the next term, they will be expected to pay or make arrangements with the business office for that class.
 It is the student’s responsibility to report all grade changes to the Financial Aid Office.
 A re-evaluation of the student’s SAP will be conducted at that time.
-The student may also submit a Financial Aid appeal for consideration in regard to the “incomplete” if it is not satisfied by the next award period.
+The student may also submit a Satisfactory Academic Progress appeal for consideration in regard to the “incomplete” if it is not satisfied by the next award period.